 COMMUNITY COUNCIL: The Senior Citizens party will be held in the Community Centre on this coming Sunday, January 14, and will begin with Mass at 1pm.
 All our Senior Citizens are most welcome to this party which has been a huge success for many years.

 Our newsletter is available in the Church and on our web page.

 TIDY TOWNS ACTION GROUP: Notice of AGM: The AGM is on next Tuesday January 16, 2018 in Kilcornan Community Centre at 8.00pm.
 Residents aged 16 and over are entitled to vote or be elected to office.
 We look forward to seeing you there.

-We are now in the eleventh week of the Garden Bird Survey.
-Our Bird of the Week this week is the Goldfinch, a beautiful exotic-looking bird with its blood-red face and white and black head.
-Keep an eye out for them during the week.
+We have now entered the sixth week of the Garden Bird Survey and our bird of the week is the magpie.
+Keep an eye out for one (or preferably two!) during the week.

 SOCIAL FARMING – West Limerick Resources is delighted to support the development of Social Farming in the region - Limerick, Tipperary, Clare and parts of Kerry and Cork.
 All interested farmers and farm families who would like to hear more about Social Farming please contact Stefanie, at West Limerick Resources, on 087 366 3842 or 069 66290.
 We look forward to hearing from you.